BrokenEagle/Prebooru/README.md

 ## All

-Will upload all images from the site post.
+Will upload all images from a site post.

 ```
 javascript:window.open('http://127.0.0.1:5000/uploads/all?upload[request_url]='+encodeURIComponent(location.href),'_blank');false;